 In the event of heavy snow, or other extreme weather, it may be necessary for the Minister to close schools.
 The policy covering such emergency closures of schools is reviewed each year by the Department of Education Sport and Culture.
 Currently, if the decision is made to close a school, parents will be informed, by way of an announcement on Manx Radio and other local radio stations and/or by telephone, of the necessity to collect children from school.
 Such a decision will not be made lightly, and will be made solely out of considerations relating to the safety of children and for no other reason.

 At such times, we would be grateful if parents would listen to Manx Radio and not ring the school, so that telephone lines can be kept open to enable staff to ring out.
-An “urgent” message will also be posted on the schools website. https://www2.sch.im/groups/andreasandbrideprimaryschools/.
-A message with also be posted on our Facebook page. https://www.facebook.com/pg/localvillageschool/.
+An “urgent” message will also be posted on the schools website. https://andreas.sch.im.
+A message will also be posted on our Facebook page. https://www.facebook.com/pg/localvillageschool/.

 There is a School Nurse who comes to school periodically to work with the staff and children.
 However, her expertise is sought in many instances and she can offer advice, support and help, not only to the children and staff, but also to parents.
 She is happy to discuss matters of a confidential nature with parents at a mutually convenient time and can be contacted through the School Office.

-Please train your child to cross with John our crossing patrol officer.
+Please teach your child to cross with John our crossing patrol officer.

-The Road Safety Team, from the Department of Infrastructure, visits the school frequently to work with the children and encourage general road safety.
+The Road Safety Team, from the Department of Infrastructure, visits the school occasionally to work with the children and encourage general road safety.

 Cycling now begins in year 4 with level 1 training and level 2 training in year 5.
 If children pass these levels they can cycle to school provided parents are happy.